I am a

 The Calendar Builder

-In the Calendar builder you will create static programs, which means that for example Session 1 has the same variables in every week throughout the entire program.
+In the Calendar Builder you will create static programs, which means that, for example, Session 1 has the same variables in every week throughout the entire program.

 The Progression Builder